-In the next set of four lines she refers to Youth” and how it is “not always… a pleasing sight.”
+In the next set of four lines, she refers to Youth” and how it is “not always… a pleasing sight.”
 The speaker clearly has a number of issues with the people of the younger generation.
-She looks down on them as being indulgent, gluttonous and vain.
+She looks down on them as being indulgent, gluttonous, and vain.

 The speaker of ‘Some ladies dress in muslin full and white’ provides a few examples, in addition to those in the first four lines, that turn her off of other people.
-She does not like a to see “a man with tassels on his back.”
-A gentlemen would dress like this, perhaps in a uniform, for a special occasion.
+She does not like to see “a man with tassels on his back.”
+A gentleman would dress like this, perhaps in a uniform, for a special occasion.
 It could be a wedding, funeral, or any other ceremony.

 She also calls out the women who “tower” over all others while wearing “a great-coat like a sack.”
 This is a simple reference to a long and probably heavy overcoat.
 It’s not entirely clear why Rossetti’s speaker has an issue with this coat.
 It could be because of the way it emphasizes the woman’s height, making her less the feminine object of admiration that society usually deems appropriate.